 Article 2

 Another article regarding medication administration consisted of a research study.
-The article “Use of Checking Systems in Medicines Administration with Children and Young People,” focused their attention on establishing what policies are enforced in a UK children’s unit to ensure that nurses are checking them medications correctly.
+The article “Use of Checking Systems in Medicines Administration with Children and Young People,” focused their attention on establishing what policies are enforced in a UK children’s unit to ensure that nurses are checking themtheir medications correctly.
 The researchers used a questionnaire to “ascertain checking procedures for nurse drug administration (Conroy, Davar, & Jones, 2012, p.20).”
 The questionnaire was distributed “through UK Medicines for Children Research Network and the Neonatal and Pediatric Pharmacists Group to neonatal and children’s units (Conroy, Davar, & Jones 2012, p.21).”
 They used multiple tables to conclude their results from the study, making it easier to interpret.
 Sixty-nine hospitals were involved, and 105 questionnaires were returned.
 Out of the 105, nurses completed 25% of those, pharmacists completed 41% and 38% did not write down their profession.
 Overall, the results of this study were that different hospitals had reported different things.
 Double med checks were used for certain medications, however those certain medications varied from hospital to hospital.
 “It is crucial for the value of double checking to determine the elements of the check (Conroy, Davar, & Jones, 2012, p.22).”
 Participants in this study listed off what was double check.
 That list consisted of identity, dose, calculation, prescription, drug preparation, weight of patient, and administration.
 All of these are important and having medications double-checked is a vital requirement that can benefit the nurse, as well as the patient being treated.

 Article 3